Alcoholism Treatment & Medications

 Outpatient Alcohol Rehab

 Outpatient alcohol rehab usually means attending therapy fewer than 9 hours per week.9 People generally attend outpatient alcohol rehab if they do not have severe addictions or if they have stepped down from more intensive types of treatment.
+By participating in this level of programming, individuals have the opportunity to continue to uphold responsibilities and engage in activities in their daily lives while still receiving the professional assistance needed to develop and maintain recovery.

-Alcohol Use Disorder Medications
+Alcohol Use Disorder Treatment Medications

-Treatment medication options for individuals in recovery from an AUD include:10
+Options for alcohol treatment medications for individuals in recovery from an AUD include:10

 - This medication helps reduce cravings and also blocks the euphoric, intoxicating effects associated with drinking.